hyperium/tonic/tonic-examples/routeguide-tutorial.md

 - A service trait we'll need to implement: `server::RouteGuide`.
 - A client type we'll use to call the server: `client::RouteGuideClient<T>`.

 If your are curious as to where the generated files are, keep reading.
-The mystery will be revealed.
+The mystery will be revealed soon!
 We can now move on to the fun part.

 [PROST!]: https://github.com/danburkert/prost